Tim-Abwao/tim-abwao.github.io/_posts/2020-09-18-Make-Informative-Visualisations-With-Python.md

 ![seaborn violinplot]({{ page.img_path }}seaborn-violinplot.png)

-Since *seaborn* is built on top of *Matplotlib*, you can customise its graphs using *Matplotlib's* methods and parameters:
+Since *seaborn* is built on top of *Matplotlib*, you can customise its graphs using *Matplotlib's* keyword arguments and methods:

 ```python
 ax = sns.violinplot(data=iris_data)